-ON1 Photo RAW 2018 features fast images organization, various customizable image effects, fast and beautiful HDR, panos, masking and selection tools, layers in one app with no subscription.
+VERDICT: Will I name ON1 Photo RAW number one program in photo editing?
+I am sure that Photoshop cannot be replaced, but another thing is with Lightroom.
+I will rather use ON1’s sorting and color correction tools and then move to Photoshop if necessary.
+ON1 Photo RAW 2019 is fast images organization, various customizable image effects, fast and beautiful HDR, panoramas, masking and selection tools, layers in one app with no subscription.

 If you choose the ON1 Plus Pro package, you receive ON1 Photo RAW 2019 photo editing software, and future upgrades.
-It means you own the software - it never expires.
+It means you own the photo editing software - it never expires.

 Photo Download.
 You open the app and… no, you needn't to import your pics, creating a special catalogue or download them from the folder to the app.
 Here is a “Browse” module with the help of which you see all folders, photos, downloaded photos on your laptop.

 You can press Cmd+B (on Mac) and Ctrl+B (on Windows) and choose a folder you need by Finder.
 ON1 adopted the software “Browse”, in order you to have an opportunity to quickly have a look at your pictures, without waiting them to download.

 View Photos.
 You have an opportunity to select between 4 photo view types.
 Personally, I prefer Thumbnail and Filmstrip for more detailed look while editing.
 The rating system is almost the same as in Lightroom, except they added purple to colored labels, the color score is from 6 and to 0, 1-5 is for star feedback.
 You may add/delete photos out of your folders and all those actions will be visible in the app.
 If you add a new photograph you needn't export it to the program.
 It also works well in Quick Preview.
 If you connect your camera to the laptop, all images will be displayed in the Preview window at the left and you can easily take a look at your photos.